GreatDevelopers/text_to_dxf/README.md

 be same for all figures.
 Also you need to mention the co-ordinates order in the data_file.py.
-Please note that z co-ordinate is not used in the program so you can give only x and y co-ordinates
+Please note that z co-ordinate is not used in the program so you can give only x and y co-ordinates.
-In case of 'L' type, x and y are taken as co-ordinates of a point of line.
+- In case of 'L' type, x and y are taken as co-ordinates of a point of line.
 Example: 2,4 where 2 and 4 are the x and y coordinates of the point respectively.
-In case of 'C' type, x and y are taken as co-ordinates of center of circle and z is taken as radius.
+- In case of 'C' type, x and y are taken as co-ordinates of center of circle and z is taken as radius.
 Example: 2,4,10 where 2 and 4 are the co-ordinates of center and 10 is the radius of circle.
-In case of 'A' type, format is x,y,r,sa,ea where
+- In case of 'A' type, format is x,y,r,sa,ea where
 x: x-coordinate of center of circle
 y: y-coordinate of center of circle
 r: radius of circle